jonnymaserati/welleng/README.md

 sudo apt-get update
 sudo apt-get install libeigen3-dev libccd-dev octomap-tools
 ```
-On a Mac you should be able to install the above with brew and on a Windows maching you'll probably have to build these libraries following the instruction in the link, but it's not too tricky.
+On a Mac you should be able to install the above with brew and on a Windows machine you'll probably have to build these libraries following the instruction in the link, but it's not too tricky.
 Once the above are installed, then it should be a simple:

 ```python
 pip install welleng